Published: 24 September 2025

 Now, Rep. Matthew Newell has filed House Bill 627, the “Adult-Use Cannabis Pilot Program,” which would allow limited recreational sales beginning in 2026.
 The bill would run until 2029, using existing medical operators as the test market.

 Public opinion is shifting quickly.
 A 2013 poll found just 53% support for legalization.
 By 2023, LSU recorded 70% in favor.
-As of mid 2025, LouisianaStateCannabis.org’s poll saw more than 85 % of respondents favoring recreational legalization - with some restrictions (Take a poll)
+As of mid 2025, LouisianaStateCannabis.org’s poll saw more than 85 % of respondents favoring recreational legalization - with some restrictions (Take a poll).
+As of October 6, 2025, HB 627 has been read and referred to the House Committee on Administration of Criminal Justice, with no floor vote yet.

 Candidate Comparison: Cannabis Policy in the 2025 New Orleans Mayoral Race